rutvikbarbhai/Date-Night-Dine-Table-Reservation-Database/README.md

 - Allows staff to view, update, and manage reservations seamlessly.
 - Maintains a link between customers & their reservations.
 - Associates each reservation with a specific table in the restaurant.
-- Tracks reservation time, date, and head count for accurate planning.
 <br clear="right">